 In today’s business, marketing has entered the boardroom and Marketing Manager Jobs ensure it remains at the forefront of business plans.

 With the onset of digital, more and more non-traditional sectors are hiring Marketing Managers to release the hidden benefits of their organisation.
-These include, banking and FinTech, though many of the opportunities will be contract roles with potential to move from temporary to permanent.
+These include banking and FinTech, though many of the opportunities will be contract roles with the potential to move from temporary to permanent.

 The main role of a Marketing Manager is to conceptualise, create and implement strategic marketing plans and online sales programmes aligned with organisational objectives and establish a clear, competitive advantage over its rivals.

 Marketing manager jobs cover diverse activities and will take charge of multiple communication channels, including digital channels, such as social media, public/media relations, product development and promotions to ensure the campaign is as successful as it can be.

 On a day to day basis, a Marketing Manager will perform some of the ten key duties outlined below:

 Identify and implement strategic change for future campaigns

 Ensure key stakeholders are maintaining consistency of brand image

 Manage the companies marketing budget

 Required skills in Marketing Management